 In July 2015, Rose organized a community-based tour of the Pacific Northwest with the Evergreen String Quartet.
 Over the course of two and a half weeks, the quartet performed 22 free concerts in places including libraries and hospitals, a garden, a homeless shelter, and an aquarium.

 With the Thalia String Quartet, Rose was a member of the Quartet in the Community for the Banff International String Quartet Competition in August 2013.
 The quartet performed educational outreach concerts in over 20 different unconventional venues, including a swimming pool, a bar, a glacial lake, and a children’s hospital.

-Rose is indebted to her many brilliant teachers, who have deeply shaped her musical and personal growth over the years.
-There are too many to name, but some of her most important teachers have included Hsin-Yun Huang, Laurie Smukler, Toby Appel, her first viola teacher, Janai Fuller, and her childhood piano teacher, Pam Chang-Rice.
+Rose is indebted to her many brilliant teachers, who have deeply shaped her musical and personal growth over the years, particularly Hsin-Yun Huang, Laurie Smukler, Toby Appel, her first viola teacher, Janai Fuller, and her childhood piano teacher, Pam Chang-Rice.
 She has also had the good fortune to perform in master classes with the great violists Kim Kashkashian, Thomas Riebl, Marcus Thompson, and Lars Anders Tomter.

 When she isn’t playing music, Rose loves to read, travel, cook, and bake.

 She plays on an American viola made in 2001 by Fairfax Abraham.